 Hi there!
-I'm Nathan, a wacky Computer Engineering Student at the University of Waterloo with an interest in artificial intelligence.
+I'm Nathan, a wacky Software Engineering Student at the University of Waterloo with an interest in artificial intelligence.

 I recently became an avid skateboarder, especially after watching Jonah Hill's Mid90's.
 I'm currently learning how to Ollie, but it's more difficult than I thought it would be.
 However, I'm insistent on not quitting, and hope to be able to master this skill very soon.